SyasyaDamia/MeowPop/README.md

 # MeowPop - Playful Edition

 ## **Overview**
 **MeowPop** is a fun **React app** that lets users swipe through random cat images.
-Users can like or dislike cats, and their favorites are saved for review.
-The app preloads all images for a smooth experience.
+Users can like or dislike cats, and their favorites are saved for review at the summary.

 ---